timohund/opsworks_solrcloud/README.rst

 You need to:

-1. Create a new stack
+1. Create a new stack with the name "solrcloud"

     * Enable "Manage Berkshelf" (to enable the evaluation of Berksfile)
     * Use Berkshelf version 3.1.3
     * Add custom stack json configuration: